hunnyEscape/e-sports-sakura/project_files.md

 'use client';

-import React, { useState, useRef, useEffect } from 'react';
+import React, { useState, useEffect } from 'react';
 import CategoryHeader from './CategoryHeader';
 import GameSection from './GameSession';